cschpc/elmer-on-KNL/Reports/OpenMP_optimization.md

 * Assemble local system matrix using optimized DGEMM call from BLAS
 * Thread the element loop on each MPI task
 * Utilize CPardiso/Pardiso

-Their implementation is to be found within the following commits to the Elmer main repository at GitHub:
+Their implementation is to be found within the following commits to the Elmer main repository at GitHub (here represented by the correpsonding pull requests):
 * https://github.com/ElmerCSC/elmerfem/pull/100
 * https://github.com/ElmerCSC/elmerfem/pull/92
 * https://github.com/ElmerCSC/elmerfem/pull/83